 - What’s the important stuff to put in contracts?

-Who is allowed to use my photos?
+- Who is allowed to use my photos?
 And how do I find out who is doing so without my permission?

-What happens when someone steals my photos?
+- What happens when someone steals my photos?

-Do I need to copyright my photos even if I’m just starting out?
+- Do I need to copyright my photos even if I’m just starting out?

 The good news is that taking care of the legal stuff does not have to be hard, expensive or incredibly time consuming.
 For example, you can protect yourself and your business from a whole host of legal issues simply by having a solid contract with every client.
 Which leads me to the number one legal mistake I see photographers making: not having a contract.

 A well-drafted client service agreement memorializes the basic terms of your relationship with your client.
 It also provides next steps in the event something unexpected happens.
 It can prevent disagreements and confusion with your customers, which in turn can prevent any need for litigation.

 Here are a few things to make sure you cover in your agreement so that you can avoid tons of heart-and-wallet-ache later:

 - What happens when a client fails to show up at their appointment?